Suburbs delivered recent wins for Georgia Democrats. This year, they're up for grabs

 At the debate, voters Judy Zhu and Wei Kang Ding are still doing their research.

-"I think the incumbent is okay, but I don't really like the whole abortion law," Ding says.
+"I think the incumbent is OK, but I don't really like the whole abortion law," Ding says.

 Ding and Zhu are new voters.